 Various financing options are available to help cover the cost of a roof replacement.
 In this article, we explore your choices on how to finance a new roof to help you make better-informed decisions before starting your home improvement project.

 Once you have an idea of the structural work your roof requires, you can get an estimated price for the project.
-You can review your insurance policy, personal loans, home equity, credit card terms, and other financing options to see if you have any claim or a good deal to consider.
+You can review your insurance policy, personal loans, home equity, credit card terms, and other financing options to see what your options are.

 Roof Financing Options